arget13/arget13.github.io/_posts/2023-03-23-taking-a-leak.md

   return (void *) e;
 }
 ```
-Now, the size of our chunk #2 will be chunk #4's `key` field, so after the fourth allocation we'll have a chunk #2 of size `0` xD, therefore we need to add `0xa1` to the size (notice the PREV_INUSE bit set), instead of only `0x80`, which is what we'd add if the chunk still had `0x21` as size.
+Right, the size of our chunk #2 will be chunk #4's `key` field, so after the fourth allocation we'll have a chunk #2 of size `0` xD, therefore we need to add `0xa1` to the size (notice the PREV_INUSE bit set because we don't want our chunk consolidating backwards), instead of only `0x80`, which is what we'd add if the chunk still had `0x21` as size.
 ```python
 # Create a chunk with PREV_INUSE set for our chunk that we'll make of size 0xa0
 # Add one chunk extra to prevent it from coalescing with the top chunk